 People with low or no vision experience greater strain on their working memory than sighted people when processing images.
-They have to assemble the image Figure 8.3: Adult male Maratus volans on the thumb of scientist Jürgen Otto in their minds based on a description, which can be overwhelming if too much information is included.
+They have to assemble the image in their minds based on a description, which can be overwhelming if too much information is included.
 To ensure image descriptions are useful: